Vinai/VinaiKopp_ConfigComments/README.md

 Description
 -----------
 This module adds the possibility to add configuration options to system config fields.
+Simply hover over the number displayed on the left of every field to see the popup.
+To add a comment, enter it in the input field and click "Add".
+To edit a comment, click on the one you want to update.
+To save the changes simply click anywhere outside the field.
+To delete a comment, click the little x on the right beside each comment.

 ![Screenshot of default block template](https://raw.github.com/Vinai/VinaiKopp_ConfigComments/media/ConfigComments-screenshot-popup.png)